 Once sufficient libraries have been prepared, the task is to amplify single strands of DNA to form monoclonal clusters.
-The single molecule amplification step for the Illumina HiSeq 2500 starts with an Illumina-specific adapter library and takes place on the oligo-derivatized surface of a flow cell, and is performed by an automated device called a cBot Cluster Station.
+The single molecule amplification step for the Illumina HiSeq 2000 starts with an Illumina-specific adapter library and takes place on the oligo-derivatized surface of a flow cell, and is performed by an automated device called a cBot Cluster Station.
 The flow cell is either a 2 or 8-channel sealed glass microfabricated device that allows bridge amplification of fragments on its surface, and uses DNA polymerase to produce multiple DNA copies, or clusters, that each represent the single molecule that initiated the cluster amplification.

 Separate or multiple libraries can be added to each of the eight channels, or the same library can be used in all eight, or combinations thereof.
 Each cluster contains approximately one million copies of the original fragment, which is sufficient for reporting incorporated bases at the required signal intensity for detection during sequencing.
 The Illumina system utilizes a sequencing- by-synthesis approach in which all four nucleotides are added simultaneously to the flow cell channels, along with DNA polymerase, for incorporation into the oligo-primed cluster fragments (see figure below for details).
 Specifically, the nucleotides carry a base-unique fluorescent label and the 3 -OH group is chemically blocked such that each incorporation is a unique event.
-An imaging step follows each base incorporation step, during which each flow cell lane is imaged in segments by the instrument optics.
+An imaging step follows each base incorporation step, during which each flow cell lane is imaged in three 100-tile segments by the instrument optics at a cluster density of 600,000-800,000 per mm2.
 After each imaging step, the 3' blocking group is chemically removed to prepare each strand for the next incorporation by DNA polymerase.
-This series of steps continues for a specific number of cycles, as determined by user-defined instrument settings, which permits discrete read lengths of 50-250 bases.
+This series of steps continues for a specific number of cycles, as determined by user-defined instrument settings, which permits discrete read lengths of 40-100 bases.
 A base-calling algorithm assigns sequences and associated quality values to each read and a quality checking pipeline evaluates the Illumina data from each run.